This past week has yielded our sixth Spider-Man movie in 15 years, and the third (and youngest) actor to play him in a major film franchise.

 There are so many entry points into Spider-Man, as a character.
 Here are some good ones:

-Award Winning author Jason Reynolds is joining the pack, too, with the upcoming Miles Morales
+Award Winning author Jason Reynolds is joining the pack, too, with Miles Morales

 That’s just the tip of the iceberg.